Vince Mayle

-Vincent Mayle (/ˈmeɪliː/ MAY-lee; born June 12, 1991) is a former American football wide receiver.
-He formerly played college basketball for Shasta College, and college football for Sierra College and Washington State University.
-He began his National Football League career as a member of the Cleveland Browns.
+Vincent Jerome Mayle (/ˈmeɪliː/ MAY-lee; born June 12, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college basketball for Shasta College, and college football for Sierra College and the Washington State Cougars.

 Early life

 Vincent Mayle was born June 12, 1991, in Sacramento, California, to Renee Mayle.
 He has two older siblings: a sister, Tinea, and a brother, John.
 He was raised in a single-parent household in Natomas, California, a suburb of Sacramento.
 Tinea Mayle described him as ambitious but quiet, preferring to shock people with his actions and achievements rather than tell them about himself.

 Mayle grew up wanting to be a basketball player.
 He idolized LeBron James as a child, and earned the nickname "Little LeBron" in the sixth grade for his ability to mimic James' playing style.
 When he was 11 years old, Mayle obtained James' autograph at the 2003 ESPY Awards—the first autograph Mayle ever got.
 Mayle did not play football until he began attending Inderkum High School.
 In the 2008 season (his senior year), Mayle played running back on offense and linebacker on defense.
 He scored 15 touchdowns that year.
 Mayle later admitted that despite his success on the football field, he almost never watched football on television.

 Mayle was not a good student, however, and although he graduated high school in 2009 his grades were so poor that he was not eligible under NCAA rules to play sports at a four-year college or university.